olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 So how do we improve the performance of the sum of the rows.
 We can take advantage of block level shared memory to bring the data even closer to the threads to avoid all the memory transactions to the GPU memory.
-(TODO: is the LDS on the CUs?).
-This shared memory is called Local Data Share or LDS.
-Each block can have a maximum of (TODO: size) kb of LDS and this memory lives on (TODO: where?).
+This shared memory is called Local Data Store or LDS.
+Each block can have a maximum of 64KiB (65536 bytes) of LDS and this memory lives on the CU (TODO: citation needed).
 This LDS is visible only within a block.
 If there are multiple blocks, each block will have its own LDS.
 Let us look at a modified example of the row sum kernel in `matrix_sums_optmized.cpp`.
 The `column_sums` kernel is unchanged but the `row_sums` kernel has been reworked.
 Whereas column sum is taking advantage of the cache locality, the row sum kernel will explicitly move the data into block level shared memory.